i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

     Bit 0: 0 for everybody, 1 for per-client, auth section to follow

-    Bits 3-1: Authentication scheme, 0 for the scheme specified below
+    Bits 3-1: Authentication scheme, only if bit 1 is set to 1 for per-client, otherwise 0
+              0: DH client authentication (or no per-client authentication)
+              1: PSK client authentication

     Bits 7-4: Unused, set to 0 for future compatibility